davejakenic/Free-the-World-Algorithm/README.md

 - that anyone can post messages there without leaving a trace (e.g., via onion routing)
 - that the board cannot be spammed with messages (e.g., via some mild proof of work)
-- posted messages stay forever and cannot be altered (e.g., via blockchain with signatures) Forther, the following techniques will be used:
+- posted messages stay forever and cannot be altered (e.g., via blockchain with signatures)

+Further, the following techniques will be used:
 - crypto-secure hashes
 - asymmetric cryptography (public and private key pairs)
 - computational challenges